kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - The *main* porn genre created throughout November 2022 to June 2023 in person with the support of teachers and staff at the conservatory, and then beyond at my apartment and while attending [a work function in Bali](../../timeline/2024/may.md#bali) is called *switcheroo*.
 - Vidal Sastre Sanchez Hornero was the name the trumpet-teacher(s) team used.
 - From research, I understand that "switcheroo-porn" commonly means a blindfolded target for multiple men.
-- In my case, the blindfold was decades of poisoning to give me a stroke-like symptom whereby I cannot recognize objects including people out of context, and continuous drugging and poisoning which made my sight extremely blurred.
+- In my case, the blindfold was decades of poisoning to give me a stroke-like symptom whereby I cannot recognize objects including people out of context, and continuous drugging and poisoning which made my vision extremely blurred.
 - Intricately choreographed scenarios at the conservatory, in which multiple men would literally switch to play the role of the one trumpet teacher with this name, were then acted out with me completely ignorant of what was actually happening at the music school.
 - I believe the conservatory music-school is wired up with spy-cams that livestream onto porn networks and the switcheroo-porn filmed in class proves it.